matloff/pydsm/README.md

 ```

 ## Example
-Let's go through an example that adds up
+Let's go through an example.
+In this example, two vectors are added
-two vectors in parallel.
+up in parallel.